gatttaca01/Kodluyoruz_SummerChallenge2023/README.md

 Optional
 *HARD : Construct an array of integers.
 In line with the target number you receive from the user, select numbers from the number sequence and add them to reach the target number.
 !
 It is important to reach the target number with different combinations.

+Challenge 2 :

+*EASY : Get a number from the user and tell the user if that number is prime.

+Algorithm :

+-Get number input from user
+-if the number is greater than 0
+    if the number is 2
+        print the number is prime to the screen. if the number is 1
+        print the number is not prime to the screen. else
+        Define count variable, equal to 2
+        Define isPrime variable, equal to true
+        Until count = number
+            Divide number by count ,
+                if equal to 0 break the loop and set isprime value to false else increase the count by one, continue the loop. if isPrime equal to the true
+        The number is prime number, print it to the screen. else
+        The number is not prime number, print it to the screen.
+-else
+    Enter the new value , print it to the screen.